 Airways Corporation of New Zealand Ltd (Airways) is New Zealand's air navigation service provider.

 Our job is to keep aircraft separated to ensure they reach their destination safely and efficiently; safe skies, today and tomorrow.

-It's a huge task involving close to 500,000 aircraft movements within New Zealand's 30 million kilometres of airspace each year.
+It's a huge task involving more than one million aircraft movements within New Zealand's 30 million kilometres of airspace each year.